hfantin/simple-rest-mock/README.md

 > chmod +x simple-rest-mock &&./simple-rest-mock # linux and macos
 > simple-rest-mock # windows

+### Errors
+- If you are receiving the message "cannot be opened because the developer cannot be verified" when executing on macos, try this command bellow:
+> xattr -d com.apple.quarantine <path-to-executable>
 ### Environment variables
 ```
 SERVER_PORT: number of the where server runs, the default is 9000